Communication Styles in Relationships: What Works & What Doesn’t

 Non-Verbal Signs

-This type of communicator will hold eye contact with you, without trying to stare you down.
-They look at you in a confident, but not in a condescending way.
+The assertive communicator will hold eye contact, without trying to stare you down.
+They look at you confidently, but not condescendingly.

 What This Means for the Relationship

-In general, assertive partners strike a balance between listening and speaking.
-They take in what you say, but they also share.
+Overall, assertive partners strike a good balance between speaking and listening.
+They share, but they also take in what you say.

 Combinations

-Here is how well the four communication styles in relationships combine.
+Here is how well (or not so well) the four communication styles in relationships combine.

 Passive + Passive

-Very common, but also one of the most problematic pairings — no one is saying what is bothering them.
-Problems are just swept under the carpet, things don’t get done.
+A very common pairing, but also one of the most problematic ones — no one is saying what is bothering them.
+Problems are just swept under the carpet.

-In the short term, this can feel comfy.
-There is never any friction.
-In the long term, this relationship type becomes less and less comfortable.
-Frustrations accumulate.
-You feel like you are by yourself, as there is no truthful communication between the two partners.
+In the short term, this will feel comfy.
+All confrontations are avoided.
+In the long term, this combination will wear both partners out.
+Unspoken upsets abound.
+You feel lonely, as there is no truthful communication between the two of you.

 Aggressive + Passive

 Another common pairing.
-It seems dysfunctional at first, but it can work surprisingly well.
+It seems dysfunctional at first glance, but it can work surprisingly well.

-With this constellation, the aggressive partner is free to vent their anger, the passive partner is used to dealing with these outbursts.
+In this relationship, the aggressive partner is free to vent their anger, while the passive partner is skilled at dealing with these outbursts.

-It might sound like an unfair deal to the passive partner, but it not necessarily is.
-Aggressive partners also tend to be more decisive.
-This allows the passive partner to just tag along.
-They don’t have to make any difficult decisions, which they dread.
+It might sound like an unfair deal to the passive partner, but it’s not that simple.
+Aggressive partners are typically very decisive.
+This allows the passive partner to just tag along, they don’t have to make any difficult decisions.
+Passive partners love that.

 Aggressive + Aggressive

-It has to be said though — deep down, many aggressive communicators enjoy such relationships.
-They need the emotional rollercoaster ride.
-They need the aggressive sex that ensues.
-They might claim, “I want to be with a nice, relaxed partner.”
+However, deep down, many aggressive communicators enjoy such relationships.
+They are addicted to the emotional rollercoaster ride.
+They crave the aggressive sex that ensues.
+They might claim otherwise — “I want to be with a nice, relaxed partner.”
 But in truth, they would be bored to death.

 Aggressive + Assertive

-With this pairing, the aggressive partner will regularly lash out at the assertive partner, while the assertive partner keeps his calm and withers the storm.
+With this pairing, the aggressive partner will regularly lash out at the assertive partner, while the assertive partner will keep their calm.

 This is advantageous for the aggressive communicator.
 They get to vent their anger until they run out of steam.
-As soon as they do, they can now revel in the ensuing mellowness.
-Their assertive partner is still there, calm and composed, ready to talk sense.
+As soon as they do, they get to enjoy the ensuing mellowness.
+The assertive partner is still there, calm and composed, ready to talk sense.

-For the assertive partner, this pairing is less than ideal.
+For the assertive partner, this pairing is problematic.
 They essentially act as a punching bag for the aggressive partner.
 But unlike a passive partner, they don’t get anything out of it.
-They don’t find the aggressiveness on display sexually attractive, but rather repulsive.
+They don’t find their partner’s aggressiveness attractive, but repulsive.

 Passive + Passive-Aggressive

 There are two options here.
-The partners can break up.
-Alternatively, the passive partner can completely retreat into themselves, to the point where they become a living zombie.
-Nothing touches them anymore, even the most vicious barbs of their passive-aggressive partner.
+First, the partners can break up.
+Second, the passive partner can completely retreat into themselves, to the point where they become a zombie.
+Nothing touches them anymore, even the most vicious barbs.
+But it also kills their ability to feel joy.

 Aggressive + Passive-Aggressive

-This situation sounds horrible, and to many people, it would be.
+This situation sounds horrible.
 But, you need to keep in mind — both of these partners enjoy lashing out.
-They need the fights to feel alive.
-Without them, their existence would be dull.
+They need the confrontations to feel alive.
+That’s why this can be a rather stable pairing.

 Passive-Aggressive + Passive-Aggressive

 You see this combination at the workplace a lot.
-Colleagues will smile at each other and act all jovially, but then badmouth each other behind each other’s backs.
+Colleagues will act all jovially around each other, but then badmouth the other person behind their back.

 Passive-Aggressive + Assertive

-The assertive partner will try to communicate clearly and get the passive-aggressive partner to do the same.
-But the passive-aggressive partner can’t.
-They are too caught in their ways.
+The assertive partner will communicate clearly and will try to get the passive-aggressive partner to do the same.
+But the passive-aggressive partner can’t; they are stuck in their way.

 Assertive + Passive

-The assertive partner will clearly state what they want and need, and the passive partner will happily go along.
+With this pairing, the assertive partner will clearly state what they want, and the passive partner will happily go along.

 This sounds more advantageous to the assertive partner, but in truth, it’s the other way around.
-The assertive partner feels like they are by themselves; there is no feedback loop.
-They desire honest input, but nothing is coming back.
+The assertive partner feels like they are by themselves.
+They desire honest input, but nothing is coming.

-The passive partner tends to enjoy this arrangement much more.
-They feel happy about being with someone strong and self-assured, while at the same time being listened to, should they ever decide to speak up.
-Getting steamrolled is not an issue.
+The passive partner tends to enjoy this arrangement a lot more.
+They feel happy about being with someone self-assured.
+At the same time, they are being listened to, on the rare occasions they decide to speak up.
+It’s the best of both worlds.

 Assertive + Assertive

-Here, you have two partners who like to talk through issues calmly.
-Both can listen to each other and take the other person’s point of view into account.
-Both are ready to make sensible compromises.
+Here, you have two partners who like to talk problems through.
+Both can take the other person’s point of view into account.
+Both are ready to make compromises.

-Is it the perfect relationship, as the couple therapists like to claim?
+Is it the perfect relationship, as so many couple therapists like to claim?

 On a communicational level, yes.
-It is highly rewarding to have such constructive interactions with your partner.
-You will enjoy being around each other.
-There will be lots of harmonious Sunday afternoons.
+It is indeed rewarding to have such constructive interactions.
+There will be lots of harmonious Sunday afternoons on the couch.

 But in the bedroom, it’s a different story.

-If you are that understanding of each other, it’s hard to get the juices flowing.
-We need some level of friction, even interpersonal aggression, to get truly aroused.
-An assertive + assertive pairing cannot provide that.
+If you are too understanding of each other, it’s hard to get excited.
+We need some level of friction, even aggression, to get truly aroused.
+This pairing cannot provide that.

 It’s Not a Black-Or-White Thing

-Couple therapists will often proclaim the assertive communication style as the only “right” communication style, while all others fall short.
-End of story.
+Couple therapists will often proclaim the assertive communication style as the only “right” option.
+I disagree.

-Each of these communication styles has its place, depending on the context and the person in front of you.
+Each of these communication styles has its place, depending on the person in front of you.

-Also, if you were an assertive communicator with everybody — especially with other non-assertive communicators — you would never have time again.
+Also, if you were an assertive communicator with everybody, you would never have time again.
 You’d be too busy being understanding of everybody’s problems.
+In certain situations, being a jerk or a passive-aggressive manipulator will get you there much quicker.

 Leave a Comment